A few years ago I was running bee hives on my farm.

 My youngest daughter wanted to take our Corolla, but I insisted on taking the old 4WD so we could carry extra picnic and snorkelling gear.

-On our way to the beach, just a couple of clicks from our house, a huge huntsman spider climbed up the windscreen in front of my wife.
+On the way to beachside bliss, not far from our house, a huge huntsman spider climbed up the windscreen in front of my wife.

 My cranky daughter, already moaning about the car, became furious.